Openpalm/vim/README.md

 * fzf
 * tmux
 * alacritty
-* oh my zsh * 10k theme with awesome nerd fonts
+* oh my zsh with 10k theme with awesome nerd fonts

 use setup1 in scripts/rcs/setup1